SK Archives Photo R-A428-11

 Regulations stipulate that attendance registers are to be retained by the School Division office for the area concerned, and many of these registers may be found at this source.
 Maps and contact information for School Divisions is available on the website of the Saskatchewan Ministry of Education at www.education.gov.sk.ca/school-division-directory .

-All daily attendance registers preserved at the Saskatchewan Archives are restricted due to personal information contained within the record.
+All daily attendance registers preserved at the Provincial Archives are restricted due to personal information contained within the record.
 As with all provincial and local government records, The Freedom of Information and Protection of Privacy Act and The Health Information Protection Act govern access to these records.
-Permission to access information from these records must be obtained through the Saskatchewan Archives’ Legislative Compliance and Access Officer.
+Permission to access information from these records must be obtained through the Provincial Archives’ Legislative Compliance and Access Officer.
 This may be coordinated through a Reference Archivist.

 While individuals may apply for access to their own school records, student records from institutions of higher education are not readily accessible to the general public.
 However yearbooks and student newspapers may offer an alternative source for information on individual students.
 These are available in school and college libraries and at the archives of the University of Regina and the University of Saskatchewan.
-A few yearbooks have been collected by the Saskatchewan Archives.
+A few yearbooks have been collected by the Provincial Archives.

 School District Records

-The Regina office of the Saskatchewan Archives holds a series of administrative records created by the Department of Education which include a file for each school district established in the province.
+The Regina office of the Provincial Archives holds a series of administrative records created by the Department of Education which include a file for each school district established in the province.
 While these files do not contain the names of pupils, they frequently include background information related to a school district's formation such as the original petition to establish the school district, the names of the first ratepayers and maps showing where they owned land.
 School Officials forms and Superintendents’ Reports provide information about school conditions and teachers.

 Inactive Teachers Register Sheets